binoyPeries/docs-choreo-dev/en/docs/monitoring-and-insights/alerts-overview.md

 ### Logs alerts

 Logs alerts trigger notifications when a specific phrase appears frequently in your component logs.
-This helps identify recurring issues or critical errors quickly, enabling faster troubleshooting.
+This helps to identify recurring issues or critical errors quickly, enabling faster troubleshooting.

 Configurable Parameters: